dev-pablospace/ZampGUI/README.md

 RunApp.cmd
 ```

-This will run ManZamp Gui Form Application and from there launch apache and mariadb, PHPMyAdmin ecc...
+This will run ZampGUI Form Application and from there launch apache and mariadb, PHPMyAdmin ecc...

 ### Built With